mmeigs/broadway-scheduler/README.md

-# broadway-scheduler
+# The Broadway Scheduler

-The Broadway Scheduler - a stage manager's dream.
+A stage manager's dream.